sameh00alsharawy/CILv2-weather-testing/README.md

 **Overall Model Note:** This model is significant with strong explanatory power.
 But the drop in Adj.
 R-squared means there are insignificant input factors.

 * `u_wetness`: Highly significant.
 The coefficient is 1.0664.
-This means that if everything else is held at zero, pushing the road wetness to maximum adds over a full meter of drift to the car.
+This means that if everything else is held at zero, pushing the road wetness to maximum adds over a full meter of max drift to the car.
 * `u_sun_alt` alone has a p-value of 0.461.
 It is not statistically significant on its own in this model.
 Sun altitude doesn't crash the car by itself; it crashes the car because of what it interacts with.
 * `u_sun_alt*u_wetness`: Highly significant.
 The coefficient is -0.8311.
   * **The Base Penalty** (`u_wetness` = +1.0664): in this equation, the main effect of wetness represents the danger of a wet road when the sun is at 0 (pitch black).
 A wet road at night is catastrophic.